 * The B-1B is fitted with three weapons bays that can carry a total of up to 34,020 kilograms (75,000 pounds) of munitions.
 There is a partition between the two forward weapons bays that can be moved or removed to permit carriage of different types of stores, including cruise missiles.

-The B-1B was originally tasked for delivery of free-fall nuclear weapons. with each bay carrying a single "Multi-Purpose Launcher (MPL)" with a capacity of eight nukes.
-The destructive capability of a single B-1B loaded up with 24 nuclear weapons is beyond effective comprehension.
+The B-1B was originally tasked for delivery of free-fall nuclear weapons, with each bay carrying a single "Multi-Purpose Launcher (MPL)" with a capacity of eight nukes.
+The destructive capability of a single B-1B loaded up with 24 nuclear weapons is beyond realistic comprehension.

 The bomber could carry up to 24 Short Range Attack Missiles (SRAMs), but SRAM was obsoleted in 1990, and although the B-1B was partly promoted as a cruise missile carrier, arms limitation treaties ensured that it has never carried such weapons operationally.
 As a result, the partition between the front two weapons bays has never been moved or removed operationally, and Russian arms-treaty inspectors check to see that it stays where it is.

 As discussed below, there was some delay in qualifying the B-1B for conventional munitions.
 In principle, the B-1B can also be fitted with up to eight underfuselage hardpoints that can carry up to 26,760 kilograms (59,000 pounds) of munitions.
 In practice, it's never been done operationally, again because of arms-limitation treaties.